Ravenstine/skillex/README.md

 # pills/entrypoint.yml

 Intro:
-  dialog: I know all sorts of things about animals.
+  speak: I know all sorts of things about animals.
-  choice:
-    dialog: What's your favorite animal?
+  ask: What's your favorite animal?
-    intents:
+  utterances:
     ${animal}:
       go to: Read Animal Fact
 ```

 Hmm... that's not how you write an intent name... is it?
 That looks more like a sample utterance.
 Anyway, moving on.